A few general sites are listed first, followed by an alphabetical list of sites.

 A selective guide to Catholic (meaning, Roman Catholic) resources on the World Wide Web by John L. Gresham, MLS, PhD, Instructor in Catholic theology, Kenrick-Glennon Seminary, Archdiocese of St. Louis.

 This site was specifically designed for students and scholars in religious studies.
 It includes work by the late Bryan Wilson, an Oxford University professor and past President of the International Society for the Sociology of Religion.
 It also offers information about Scientology beliefs and practices, video interviews with religious leaders from other faiths about Scientology, as well as information on the status and history of Scientology in countries around the world.
 There is a a booklet downloadable free, written by human rights experts on freedom of religion, as well as a blog on international religious freedom.
-MSU Libraries has Scientology works in Special Collections and in the Digital and Multimedia Center on 4th floor, West wing.
+MSU Libraries has Scientology works in Murray and Hong Special Collections and in the Digital and Multimedia Center on 4th floor, West wing.

 "We are a UK-based charity established to promote the pilgrimage to the shrine of St James in Santiago de Compostela [in Northern Spain].
 We provide a range of information services to assist prospective pilgrims, of all religions or none, who are planning a walking, cycling or horseback journey along one of the many Camino de Santiago routes."
 Offers history of pilgrimage, routes and assistance with planning a pilgrimage to Santiago, books to read/buy, etc. There are other useful organization websites also, such as the Association of the Friends of the Way and American Pilgrims on the Camino.